22820242

 • Women who have painful periods and/or pain during intercourse worsening over time

-• Abnormal bowel or urinary symptoms related to the period
+• Abnormal bowel or urinary symptoms related to your period

 • Women who have persistent symptoms despite standard treatments